 Health, Safety, and Wellbeing

-As big cities go, London is fairly safe.
+As big cities go, London is relatively safe.
 If you remain level-headed, sober, and aware of your surroundings, you should enjoy a safe stay in London.
-As on home campus, you must take responsibility for safety, and look after yourself and your belongings.
+As on your home campus, you must take responsibility for your safety and look after yourself and your belongings.

-MI5 periodically releases updates to the terrorist threat level, as of November 2023 it is substantial.
-ICLC monitors this and will periodically send out updates as necessary.
+MI5 periodically releases updates to the terrorist threat level.
+As of November 2023, it is substantial.
+The ICLC monitors this and will periodically send out updates as necessary.

 IMPORTANT CONTACT INFORMATION